- 1. The Requirement

 NASA software measurement programs are now being designed 297 to provide the specific information necessary to manage software products, projects, and services.
 Center/organizational, project and task goals (see SWE-090) are determined in advance and then measurements and metrics are selected (see SWE-091) based on those goals.
 These software measurements are used to make effective management decisions as they relate to established goals.
 Documented procedures are used to calculate and analyze metrics that indicate overall effectiveness in meeting the goals.

 Typically, the effectiveness of the project in producing a quality product is characterized by measurement levels associated with the previously chosen metric.
-Use of measurement functions and analysis procedures that are chosen in advance helps assure that Center/organizational goals are being addressed.
+The use of measurement functions and analysis procedures that are chosen in advance helps assure that Center/organizational goals are being addressed.

 Metrics can be classified as primitive metrics (or base metrics) and/or as derived metrics (or computed metrics).
 Primitive metrics are those that can be directly measured or observed, such as program size (in source lines of code (SLOC)), number of defects observed in unit testing, or total development time for the project.
 Computed metrics are those that cannot be directly measured but are computed in some manner from software measures or other metrics.
 Examples of computed metrics are those that are commonly used to measure productivity, such as SLOC produced per person-month, or the number of defects per thousand lines of code (KSLOC).
 Computed metrics are combinations of software measures or other metric values and are often more valuable in understanding or evaluating the software development process than simple metrics.
 252